FusionAuth/fusionauth-site/site/docs/v1/tech/admin-guide/cli.md

 ## Functionality

-This tool allows you to easily retrieve and publish FusionAuth configuration from the command line.
+This tool allows you to easily retrieve and publish FusionAuth configurations from the command line.

 This includes: